Night Anxiety: Why It Happens and How to Stop It

 ( I highly recommend that you read Dr. Mark Sircus’s book – Transdermal Magnesium Therapy)

 Rub pure magnesium oil on your feet before you go to sleep.
-Put your socks on, and leave until morning.
+Put your socks on, leave until morning, and learn the many benefits of Magnesium oil (always have it around)

 • Clean out all the clutter